Finite coproducts, coregularity and coexactness for profinite interior algebras: Coexactness

 \section{Coexactness}

-Also Barr exactness has a syntactic counterpart in the infinitary modal calculi presented in \cite{infinitary}.
-As we did for regularity, we want to characterize the normal modal logics $L \supseteq S4$ for which $L\KFr_\lf$ is Barr exact.
+Also Barr exactness has a syntactic counterpart in the infinitary modal calculi presented in \cite{infinitary}: it corresponds to the fact that every formula $\rho(X_0,X_1)$, where $X_0$ and $X_1$ are isomorphic sets of variables, for which the logic proves reflexivity, symmetry, and transitivity, is of the form $\bigwedge_i (\varphi_i(X_0) \leftrightarrow \varphi_i(X_1))$.
+As we did for regularity, we want to characterize the normal modal logics $L \in \NExt \textsf{S4}$ with the finite model property for which $L\KFr_\lf$ is Barr exact.

-Barr exact categories are defined as those regular categories whose equivalence relations are in one-to-one correspondence with quotients. \definition Fix an object $W$ in a (regular) category $\mathsf{C}$.
-An \textit{equivalence relation} over $W$ is a jointly monic pair of parallel morphisms $p_0, p_1 \colon X \longrightarrow W$ (called \emph{projections}) for which \begin{enumerate} \item[r)] there exists $r \colon W \longrightarrow X$ such that $p_i r = \text{id}_W$ for $i = 0, 1$; \item[s)] there exists $s \colon X \longrightarrow X$ such that $p_0 s = p_1$ and $p_1 s = p_0$; \item[t)] for all $h_0, h_1 \colon T \longrightarrow X$ such that $p_0 h_1 = p_1 h_0$, there exists a (unique, the pair $p_0$, $p_1$ being jointly monic) $h \colon T \longrightarrow X$ such that $p_i h = p_i h_i$ for $i = 0, 1$. \end{enumerate} \enddefinition
+Barr exact categories are defined as those regular categories whose equivalence relations are in one-to-one correspondence with quotients. \definition Fix an object $W$ in a (regular) category $\mathbf{C}$.
+An \emph{equivalence relation} over $W$ is a jointly monic pair of parallel morphisms $p_0, p_1 \colon X \longrightarrow W$ (called \emph{projections}) for which \begin{enumerate} \item[r)] there exists $r \colon W \longrightarrow X$ such that $p_i r = \text{id}_W$ for $i = 0, 1$; \item[s)] there exists $s \colon X \longrightarrow X$ such that $p_0 s = p_1$ and $p_1 s = p_0$; \item[t)] for all $h_0, h_1 \colon T \longrightarrow X$ such that $p_0 h_1 = p_1 h_0$, there exists a (unique, the pair $p_0$, $p_1$ being jointly monic) $h \colon T \longrightarrow X$ such that $p_i h = p_i h_i$ for $i = 0, 1$. \end{enumerate} \enddefinition

 Given a morphism $f \colon W \longrightarrow V$, its kernel pair (if it exists) is an equivalence relation.
 Equivalence relations of the form \say{kernel pair of some morphism $f$} are called \textit{effective}.
 If coequalizers exist (at least those of kernel pairs), an equivalence relation is effective if and only if it is the kernel pair of the coequalizer of its projections.